 Circular economy innovations, digitalisation and competence

-Digitalisation is essential for making the circular economy a reality.
+Digitalisation is essential for the circular economy to become a reality.
 The new business practices and operating methods of the circular economy are built in cooperation between different sectors and by combining new kinds of technology and operator networks.
-Connecting these networks and their operations require a compatible data architecture that enables open data to be shared reliably.
+Bringing these networks together and their operations require an interoperable data architecture that enables open data to be shared reliably.

 The interoperability of digital solutions for the circular economy must be coordinated at the national level.
 In addition, we must make sure that the data sharing infrastructure develops alongside the circular economy market.

 Operating models are reshaped in ecosystems where operators in the value chain or different sectors can find each other and develop new solutions.
-The development and growth accelerators of these ecosystems must be supported and reinforced, including in international contexts.
+It is important to also support and reinforce the development and growth accelerators of these ecosystems in international contexts.
 The operating model of the Finnish Industrial Symbiosis System (FISS) should be expanded.

-Working life of the future will need competence and skills in sustainable development and digitalisation and continuous learning.
+Working life of the future will need competence and skills in sustainable development and digitalisation, and continuous learning.
 Circular economy solutions are often created by bringing together different types of competence and organisations.
-This is why collaboration between research institutes, companies, and other RDI actors related to the circular economy must be strengthened.
-The level of competence and research in the carbon-neutral circular economy must be considerably enhanced.
+This is why collaboration between research institutes, companies and other RDI actors related to the circular economy must be strengthened.
+The level of competence and research concerning a carbon-neutral circular economy must be considerably enhanced.

 What we do and where we are now: